In the field of business and share markets, two things come into the limelight. The first one is the book value, and the second is the market value.

 There are undoubtedly different methods over which this value can be calculated.
 These include an income approach that has within it the dcf method along with the cem (capitalized earning).

-The second type of approach is the market approach that includes within it the PCC and the precedent transactions.
+The second type of approach is the market approach which includes within it the PCC and the precedent transactions.
 This is a fundamental method by which the value of an asset can be calculated.

 Main Differences Between Book Value and Market Value